VoxleOne/SpinStep/README.md

 **SpinStep** is a proof-of-concept quaternion-driven traversal framework for trees and orientation-based data structures.

-By leveraging the power of 3D rotation math, SpinStep enables traversal based not on position or order — but on orientation.
+By leveraging the power of 3D rotation math, SpinStep enables traversal based not on position or order, but on orientation.
 This makes it ideal for spatial reasoning, robotics, 3D scene graphs, and anywhere quaternion math naturally applies.

 <div align="center">
   <img src="docs/assets/img/quaternion-tree.png" alt="A 3D Graph concept image" width="750" />